THE MIGHTY RAVENEL

 To read what happened the following weekend and see if I got my fifth entry, click here.

 [Editor’s note: My dad called me while I was writing this blog entry, literally as mad as I’ve ever heard him (which is saying a lot) because he wasn’t able to find the right buttons on a streaming device that I gifted him a few weeks ago, and was missing the Finals Game 3.
-Aside from being startled because I hadn’t heard him cuss like that in twenty years, I was also startled by the fact that he still has that in him.
+Aside from being startled because I hadn’t heard him cuss like that in twenty years, I was also surprised by the fact that he still has that in him.
 I am a carbon copy of my father in many, many ways and my anger is one of them.
-And no one makes us more angry than ourselves.
+No one makes us more angry than ourselves, and apparently that’s not gonna go away as I get older.
 I will write about that, visiting him in the mountains and why it’s ‘not OK’ when I don’t meet my own high standards, like when I missed the last exit on the way to see him the weekend after these Charleston trips.
 Link coming soon]

 In the meantime, here’s one I took I titled ‘Dad’, dedicated to him.